Para traducción en español, oprima el botón de traducción y seleccione español.

 Visit the ATP webpage to learn more about the project and ways to get involved.

-Provide Feedback on the Proposed Projects!
+Thanks for your Feedback on the Proposed Projects!

 Based on an assessment of the existing network and needs highlighted by the community during the previous phase of engagement, the project team updated the recommended bikeways and pedestrian projects from the 2017 Plan.
 Expand the sections below to learn more about and see examples of the proposed projects.